MericGenc/Problems_with_the_C_language/README.md

 3-Learning the weight value according to the body mass index and giving the user the option to do it again if he / she wants.

-4-The code indicating how many digits the entered numeric value is
+4-The code indicating how many digits the entered numeric value is.

+5-A C++ program that calculates combinations and permutations at the user's request.